Measure Overview

 - Boilers with stack temperatures below 340°F at their lowest firing rate without an economizer.

-Boilers used in oilfield production and utility and municipal power generation are not expected to be within the scope of Title 24, Part 6.
+The Statewide CASE Team is considering an additional exception for low-use boilers.
+Boilers used in oilfield production and municipal power generation are often not in buildings and therefore not expected to be within the scope of Title 24, Part 6.

 | Building Type(s) | Construction Type(s) | Type of Change | Updates to Compliance Software | Third Party Verification |

-| Nonresidential | New construction, additions, alterations | Mandatory | No updates | Add new verification requirements |
+| Nonresidential | New construction, additions, alterations | Mandatory | No updates | No changes to third party verification |

 Justification for Proposed Change